Here are some examples of Archway Heritage’s work, illustrating the wide range of projects we have worked on:

 Project snapshot: new build within an underused brownfield site

-Solution delivered in response
+Solution delivered in response:

-- provided feedback for different types of architectural design, providing a heritage precis to help the client invest project resources on specific aspects of the chosen design
+- we provided feedback for different types of architectural design, providing a heritage precis to help the client invest project resources on specific aspects of the chosen design

-Archway Heritage was chosen because we
+Archway Heritage was chosen because we:

 - added value to the heritage input by responding to different design responses

-- a detailed knowledge of the history and development of the area to enable meaningful assessment of the proposals
+- have a detailed knowledge of the history and development of the area to enable meaningful assessment of the proposals

 - responded to consultee comments